 Create a presentation

 With ArcGIS Online, you can create presentations to tell a linear and interactive story based on the information already in your map.
-You'll use your map as a basis for your three-slide presentation.
+You'll use your map as a basis for your two-slide presentation.
 The first slide will illustrate the investigation criteria and the second will show the results.
-The third will emphasize the most egregious violator.

 Before you create a presentation, you must first prepare your data and map for the slides you want your audience to see.
 Presentation mode is specifically designed for creating slides, so while working in this mode, you won't be able to edit data.
 Sublayers you turn off while editing a map will appear while you're creating presentations.
 In this case, the blue dots that represent turns in the DirectionPoints sublayer will appear while you're creating the presentation.
 They would clutter your map and distract your audience.
 You'll adjust the visibility range so you can suppress this distracting data.